Internet meme: Contemporary memes

 Many modern memes make use of humorously absurd and even surrealist themes.
 Examples of the former include "they did surgery on a grape", a video depicting a Da Vinci Surgical System performing test surgery on a grape, and the "moth meme", a close-up picture of a moth with captions humorously conveying the insect's love of lamps.
 Surreal memes incorporate layers of irony to make them unique and nonsensical, often as a means of escapism from mainstream meme culture.

 After the success of the application Vine, a format of memes emerged in the form of short videos and scripted sketches.
-An example is the "What's Nine Plus Ten" meme, a Vine video depicting a child humorously providing the incorrect answer to a maths problem.
-After the shutdown of Vine in 2016, the de facto replacement became Chinese social network TikTok, which similarly utilises the short video format.
-The platform has become immensely popular, and is the source of memes such as the "Renegade" dance.
+An example is the "What's Nine Plus Ten?" meme, a Vine video depicting a child humorously providing an incorrect answer to a math problem.
+After the shutdown of Vine in 2017, the de facto replacement became Chinese social network TikTok, which similarly utilises the short video format.
+The platform has become immensely popular, and is the source of many genres of internet memes as of the mid 2020s.

+In 2022, the term brain rot became used to reflect a shift in how memes, particularly TikTok videos, were being interacted with.
+The term describes content lacking in quality and meaning, often associated with slang and trends popular among Generation Alpha, such as "skibidi", "rizz", "gyatt", "sigma" and "fanum tax".
+The name comes from the perceived negative psychological and cognitive effects caused by exposure to such content.

+By 2024, news outlets documented the spread of AI-generated memes on major platforms, noting their growing role in shaping online discourse.